PurpurMC/PurpurDocs/mkdocs/Configuration.md

 - **description**: Set to false to make thunder continue even after a player sleeps
 #### mob-last-hurt-by-player-time
 - **default**: 100
-- **description**: Allows you to expand the amount of ticks required for a mob's death to count as a player kill after being hurt by the player (projectile or directly)
+- **description**: Allows you to change the amount of ticks required for a mob's death to count as a player kill after being hurt by the player (projectile or directly)
 #### halloween
 * ##### force
     - **default**: false